Charles Taylor (Liberian politician): Government, imprisonment and escape

 On 15 September 1985, Taylor and four other inmates escaped from the jail.
 Two days later, The Boston Globe reported that they sawed through a bar covering a window in a dormitory room, after which they lowered themselves 20 ft on knotted sheets and escaped into nearby woods by climbing a fence.
 Shortly thereafter, Taylor and two other escapees were met at nearby Jordan Hospital by Taylor's wife, Enid, and Taylor's sister-in-law, Lucia Holmes Toweh.
 They drove a getaway car to Staten Island in New York, where Taylor disappeared.
 All four of Taylor's fellow escapees, as well as Enid and Toweh, were later apprehended.

-In July 2009, Taylor claimed at his trial that US CIA agents had helped him escape from the maximum security prison in Boston in 1985.
-This was during his trial by the UN-backed Special Court for Sierra Leone in The Hague.
+In July 2009, Taylor claimed at his trial that US CIA agents had helped him escape.
 The US Defense Intelligence Agency confirmed that Taylor first started working with US intelligence in the 1980s but refused to give details of his role or US actions, citing national security.

 Civil war

 Taylor escaped the United States without issue.
 He then resurfaced in Libya where he took part in militia training under Muammar Gaddafi, becoming Gaddafi's protégé.
 He later left Libya and travelled to the Ivory Coast, where he founded the National Patriotic Front of Liberia (NPFL).

 In December 1989, Taylor launched a Gaddafi-funded armed uprising from the Ivory Coast into Liberia to overthrow the Doe regime, leading to the First Liberian Civil War.
 By 1990, his forces controlled most of the country.
 That same year, Prince Johnson, a senior commander of Taylor's NPFL, broke away and formed the Independent National Patriotic Front of Liberia (INPFL).

 In September 1990, Johnson captured Monrovia, depriving Taylor of outright victory.
 Johnson and his forces captured and tortured Doe to death, instigating a violent political fragmentation of the country.
 The civil war turned into an ethnic conflict, with seven factions among indigenous peoples and the Americo-Liberians fighting for control of Liberia's resources (especially iron ore, diamonds, timber, and rubber).

-Amos Sawyer alleges that Taylor's aims extended beyond Liberia—that he wanted to re-establish the country as a regional power player.
+Journalist Amos Sawyer alleges that Taylor's aims extended beyond Liberia—that he wanted to re-establish the country as a regional power player.
 Taylor's ambitions, which were held from the civil war period into his presidency, not only resulted in the domestic Liberian conflict, they also triggered regional instability which manifested itself in the forms of the Sierra Leone Civil War and unrest in the forest region of Guinea.